Please click on any question below to view the answer:

 Firewalls/security/popup/content-blocking applications need to allow saving and loading of student data to and from our online server.
 How to do that is addressed in this FAQ [ HERE ] for your technical staff.

-For Windows Users who wish to use our online software: Windows XP, 7, 8, or Vista are recommended.
+For Windows Users who wish to use our online software: Windows 10 is recommended.
 If you use Internet Explorer, it should be version 7 or newer.
-Our newer version as of October 2014 works best with Internet Explorer 10 and newer but the previous version is still available for older browsers that use Flash.
+Our newer version as of October 2014 works best with Internet Explorer 10 and newer but the previous version is no longer available for older browsers that used Flash, as it is no longer available or supported by web browsers.

-Mac Users are best served with OS X 10.4 or newer, which include Safari versions 4 and above.
-OS X 10.6 and newer work best with the newer version of our software, but older versions will like the classic Flash version of our program.
+Mac Users are best served with OS X 10.10 or newer, which include Safari versions 9 and above.
+OS X 10.6 and newer work best with the newer version of our software, but older versions are no longer supported since Adobe Flash is no longer available.

 iPad/iPhone Users can now use the new version of our application as of October 2014.

-If you are using an Android Smartphone, the older native (called: UC) browser does not have everything it needs to use our new online application unless you have flash installed.
+If you are using an Android Smartphone, the older native (called: UC) browser does not have everything it needs to use our new online application.
 Newer models come with an updatable version of Google Chrome which will work fine.
 You can install Google Chrome for free from the Google Play store to use our online application.
 Android Tablets also require this but may already have Google Chrome pre-installed when purchased.

-For all desktop/laptop systems:Mozilla Firefox is supported and should be version 6 or newer.
-Recent versions of Google Chrome are also supported.
+For all desktop/laptop systems:Mozilla Firefox is supported and should be version 31 or newer.
+Recent versions of Google Chrome are also supported, but should be at least version 25 or newer.

 A:This is a setup requirement of our program which must be addressed.